ElectricRCAircraftGuy/eRCaGuy_dotfiles/arduino/README.md

 #### 3. Solution

+These attempted solution steps are in the order of *least intrusive* first, to *most intrusive* last:

+1. **Edit the `brltty` udev rules file to ignore the CH340/CH341 device.**

+    First, find the rules file:
+    ```bash
+    locate *brltty*.rules
+    ```

+    You should see something like this, which is the path to the .rules file:
+    ```
+    /usr/lib/udev/rules.d/85-brltty.rules
+    ```

+    Copy the file to the `/etc/udev/rules.d` directory so that an overriding copy of it can be edited without affecting the original file, which is managed by the package manager:
+    ```bash
+    sudo cp -i /usr/lib/udev/rules.d/85-brltty.rules /etc/udev/rules.d/85-brltty.rules
+    ```

+    Now, edit this new file with `sudo`.
+Here, `subl` is the Sublime Text editor, but you can use any text editor you like, such as `nano` or `vim`:
+    ```bash
+    sudo subl /etc/udev/rules.d/85-brltty.rules
+    ```

+    Search for the line that contains `1a86:7523` (the ID for the CH340/CH341, as shown in the output of `lsusb | grep -i CH340`) and comment it out by adding a `#` at the beginning of the line.
+Save and close the file.

+    Then, reload the udev rules:
+    ```bash
+    sudo udevadm control --reload-rules
+    sudo udevadm trigger
+    ```

+    Now, unplug the CH340/CH341 USB to serial adapter and plug it back in.

+    Run `ls/dev/ttyUSB*` again to see if it shows up now:
+    ```bash
+    ls /dev/ttyUSB*
+    ```

+    If it does, then you are done with the "Soluton" section!
+Skip down to the "Verify the fix" section below to verify that it works.
+You can now open the Arduino IDE and select the serial port under Tools --> Port, then upload code to your board.

+    This "fix", however, did *not* work for me, so I continued on to the next step below.

-1. **Disable the `brltty` service**: This service is taking over the CH340/CH341 UART device, so we need to stop it and disable it from starting up again.
+1. **Disable the `brltty` braille device service**: This service is taking over the CH340/CH341 UART device, so we need to stop it and disable it from starting up again.

     ```bash
     # Stop the brltty service for this session: